brightroll/rq/README.md

 http://github.com/sodabrew
 @sodabrew

-The overall concepts are very similar to the original UUCP systems that use to span the internet.
+The overall concepts are very similar to the original UUCP systems that used to span the internet.

 The idea for the directory storage was copied from the Qmail architecture by Dan J. Bernstein.